An Explanation on Principles

 As to what is called recollection:

-'Here, almsmen, an almsman looking into body dwells in body as the ardent aware recollector would remove the avarice and distress about the world; ... feelings ... mind ... principles ...
+'Here, almsmen, an almsman looking into body dwells in body as the ardent aware recollector would be disciplining the avarice and distress about the world ... feelings ... mind ... principles ...
+This is called, almsmen, right recollection.'

 'With right view, right attitude; with right attitude, right speech; with right speech, right doing; with right doing, right way of life; with right way of life, right exertion; with right exertion, right recollection; with right recollection, right concentration'.

-What we know is that right exertion enables right sati, and right sati enables right concentration.
+What we know is that right exertion enables right sati and right sati enables right concentration.
 The four radiances (jhanā) are the summit of right concentration and from the second one on thoughts and thinking (vitakkavicāra) are not present any more.
 And that means that in sati they are.
 Right exertion creates desire, exerts and applies vigour, strains and confronts the mind for the (non)-arising of (un)arisen (un)wholesome principles.
 So when right exertion is exerted what is then here left to do?
-We can't say 'to stop thoughts and thinking' because that stilling belongs to the step ahead, so what is left?
+We can't say 'to stop thoughts and thinking' because that stilling belongs to the next member, so what is left?

 As to what is called meditation:

-'Here, almsmen, an almsman looking into body dwells in body as the ardent aware meditator would remove the avarice and distress about the world; ... feelings ... mind ... principles ...
+'Here, almsmen, an almsman looking into body dwells in body as the ardent aware meditator would be disciplining the avarice and distress about the world ... feelings ... mind ... principles ...
+This is called, almsmen, right meditation.'

-So far this fits nicely;
+So far it fits nicely;

 'with right exertion, right meditation; with right meditation, right concentration.'